fsharp/fsharp.org/use/linux/index.md

 <br />
 ### Option 4: Build F# from source

-You can build and contribute to the F# compiler and library from [the source](https://github.com/dotnet/fsharp) if that is your preference.
+You can build and contribute to the F# compiler and library from [the source](https://github.com/dotnet/fsharp).